junxit/us-congress-bills-111/metadata.md

 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Referred to the House Committee on Natural Resources.
+- 2009-07-27 — Referred to the Subcommittee on Water and Power.
+- 2009-09-09 — Subcommittee Hearings Held.
+- 2009-09-30 — Committee Consideration and Mark-up Session Held.
+- 2009-09-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-09-30 — Subcommittee on Water and Power Discharged.
+- 2010-01-12 — Placed on the Union Calendar, Calendar No. 227.
+- 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-390.
+- 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-390.